 It depends on how serious of a commitment the project is.
 Sometimes we put up test sites that are start off far from perfect and then iteratively improve and reinvest in the ones that perform the best.

 If we know a site is going to be core to our overall strategy I wouldn’t be against using 10 different keyword tools to create a monster list of terms, and then run that list through the Google AdWords API to get a bit more data about each.
-On one site I know we ended up making a list of 100,000+ keywords, sorted by value, then started checking off the relevant keywords.
+(EDIT – Shaun – That’s how I do it, too.)

 Do the keywords change as the project progresses?

 Instead I look for ways to target easier keywords that also help me target harder higher traffic keywords.
 For example, if I aim to rank a page for “best credit cards” then that page should also be able to rank well (eventually) for broader keywords like “credit cards.”

 This type of traffic distribution curve starts off for new sites far to the right (low competition keywords with few matches in the search index that are thus easy to rank for based on on-page optimization, often with many words in each search query) and then as a site builds link authority and domain authority that curve moves left, because you are able to compete for some of the more competitive keywords … which often have their results determined more based on links-based metrics.

 And if it exists how much authority does the site have?
 How much revenue does it have?

 Other times there is a hole in the market that is somewhat small or large.
 Depending on assets and resources (and how the project compares to our other sites) we might have vastly different approaches.

-How would you deploy your keyword research in 3 areas – on page, on site, and in links
+How would you deploy your research in 3 areas – on page, on site, and in links

 As far as on page optimization goes, in the past it was all about repetition.
 That changed around the end of 2003, with the Google Florida update.

 Now it is more about making sure the page has the keyword in the title and maybe sprinkled a bit about the page content, but also that there is adequate usage of keyword modifiers, variation in word order, and variation in plurality.
 Rather than worrying about the perfect keyword density try to write a fairly natural sounding page (as though you knew nothing about SEO), and then maybe go back to some keyword research tools and look at some competing pages for keyword modifiers and alternate word forms that you can try to naturally work into the copy of the page and headings on the page.

 As far as links go, it is smart to use some variation in those as well.
 Though the exact amount need depends in part on site authority (large authoritative sites can generally be far more aggressive than smaller lesser trusted websites can).